Post by Bernie on Nov 19, 2016 9:58:59 GMT

 Welcome to the Gallagher Stadium.

 All games are segregated.
 Away fans are in the third of the big terrace nearest the seated Main Stand.
-Away capacity is up to 600 covered standing, with two disabled spaces and 30 seats now bolted to the front of the terrace.
-There is usually only a bar available for larger groups of visiting fans.
+Away capacity is up to 600 covered standing, with two disabled spaces and 30 seats bolted to the front of the terrace for elderly and infirm fans.
 No access to Spitfire Lounge.

 Pubs near the stadium and Maidstone East station (direct trains from London Victoria).